 The fifty states, the District of Columbia, and the federal government have a total of 96 different employment tax laws.
 Within the 96 employment tax laws, there are almost 500 different components or provisions.
 Employers must maintain separate wage records for federal income tax withholding, state income tax withholding, the federal insurance contributions act (FICA), the federal unemployment tax act (FUTA), and state unemployment insurance (SUI) taxes.
 In many cases, employers must report this information to government agencies at different times, on different forms, and on assorted media. ...

-In addition to requiring employers to report tax-and wage-related information, employment tax laws require government agencies to process the information reported, verify that the information complies with the laws, work with employers to correct reports that do not comply, and provide assistance to employers
+In addition to requiring employers to report tax-and wagerelated information, employment tax laws require government agencies to process the information reported, verify that the information complies with the laws, work with employers to correct reports that do not comply, and provide assistance to employers attempting to comply.
+The diversity in current laws

-The State and Federal agencies represented in this working group were: California Employment 2
+1 The State and Federal agencies represented in this working group were: California Employment

-3 Development Department and Franchise Tax Board, Commonwealth of Kentucky,, Minnesota
+2 Development Department and Franchise Tax Board, Commonwealth of Kentucky,, Minnesota

-4 Department of Revenue, Montana Department of Labor and Department of Revenue, Nevada
+3 Department of Revenue, Montana Department of Labor and Department of Revenue, Nevada

-5 Employment Security Division, New York Department of Labor, Social Security Administration,
+4 Employment Security Division, New York Department of Labor, Social Security Administration, 5 Simplified Tax and Wage Reporting System Program, U.S. Department of Labor, Texas State

-Simplified Tax and Wage Reporting System Program, U.S. Department of Labor, Texas State 6 Comptroller of Public Accounts, U.S. Department of the Treasury (Office of Tax 7
+Simplified Tax and Wage Reporting System Program, U.S. Department of Labor, Texas State Comptroller of Public Accounts, U.S. Department of the Treasury (Office of Tax Policy) Wisconsin

-8 Policy) Wisconsin Unemployment Insurance Division.
-Also, the Federation of Tax
+7 Unemployment Insurance Division.
+Also, the Federation of Tax Administrators was a member of

-9 Administrators was a member of the working group.
+8 the working group.

-2 The private sector representation was: American Bar Association, American Payroll Association, 1 attempting to comply.
-The diversity in current laws and filing dates makes it difficult for government agencies to provide consistent, accurate, and timely service to their customers.
-The diverse state and federal laws governing wage taxes and withholding significantly increase employer burden....3
+^{1 &}lt;sup>2 The private sector representation was: American Bar Association, American Payroll Association, and filing dates makes it difficult for government agencies to provide consistent, accurate, and timely service to their customers.